 1876, Victorian London.

-The feisty Minnie Ward is scraping a living as a scriptwriter for the Variety Palace Music Hall …
+The feisty Minnie Ward is scraping a living as a scriptwriter for the Variety Palace Music …

 -